crossplane/crossplane/design/design-doc-template-stacks-experience.md

 engineVersion: "8.0"
 ```

+We expect the configuration to support the same things as the underlying
+engine.
+So, for example, nested configuration values would be supported
+just as well as they would be with a regular `values.yaml` for a helm
+chart.

 For the complete example, see the [quick start
 example][quick-start-example] in the template stack experience
 repository.
 The snippet was taken from the part of the example where the